 Uses for α-phellandrene

 Because of antioxidant properties and their refreshing, citrus-like fragrances, α-phellandrene and β-phellandrene have become popular ingredients in manufacturing. α-phellandrene has made its way into food additives and food-preserving agents because of its role as an antimicrobial agent and flavor enhancer.

 Additionally, α-phellandrene can be added to household products such as air fresheners and cleaners to give them especially crisp, fresh scents.
-The pleasing aromas associated with α-phellandrene and β-phellandrene make them ideal for cosmetics LINK like skin lotions and natural essential oil-based products.
+The pleasing aromas associated with α-phellandrene and β-phellandrene make them ideal for cosmetics like skin lotions and natural essential oil-based products.

 Effects of alpha-phellandrene

-In the form of botanical essential oils, alpha-phellandrene and beta-phellandrene have been staples in holistic medicine throughout the ages for their antifungal and antibacterial properties, yet more research is needed to determine their true efficacy .
+In the form of botanical essential oils, alpha-phellandrene and beta-phellandrene have been staples in holistic practices throughout the ages, yet more research is needed to determine their true efficacy .

 When users of full-spectrum cannabis smoke or consume strains with high levels of α-phellandrene, they may experience an enhancement of the cannabinoids due to the entourage effect: the way in which chemical compounds in the cannabis plant work synergistically to determine the effects of the cannabinoids.

-Users have anecdotally reported energizing and analgesic effects after consuming α-phellandrene in full-spectrum cannabis , yet scientific data is needed to know for certain.
-In a simpler scenario, essential oil high in α-phellandrene may elicit a sense of relaxation and calm through aromatherapy.
+Users have anecdotally reported energizing effects after consuming α-phellandrene in full-spectrum cannabis , yet scientific data is needed to know for certain.

 Is alpha-phellandrene safe?